cncf/devstats.archive/USAGE.md

 - HH

 Both next two parameters are optional:
 - org (if given and non-empty '' then only return JSONs matching given org).
 You can also provide a comma-separated list of orgs here: 'org1,org2,org3'.
+You can use exact repo paths here: `org1,org2/repo2,org2/repo3,org3`.
 - repo (if given and non-empty '' then only return JSONs matching given repo).
 You can also provide a comma-separated list of repos here: 'repo1,repo2'.

 Org/Repo filtering: